Board of Directors

-Sanford joined the Doyon Family of Companies as an intern in 2010 and worked in the Shareholder Records Department and the Administration Department serving as the Executive Assistant to the President and CEO before transitioning to Northern Laundry Services, LLC.
-While serving as Executive Assistant, she chaired the Morris Thompson Memorial Golf Classic and the Alaska Federation of Natives convention planning committees and served on several other committees on behalf of Doyon.
-Sanford currently serves as a Board Member for the American Red Cross of Alaska and volunteers her time with youth sports.
+Sanford joined the Doyon Family of Companies over ten years ago as an intern in 2010 and worked in the Shareholder Records Department and the Administration Department serving as the Executive Assistant to the President and CEO before transitioning to Northern Laundry Services, LLC.
+During her time in Administration, she chaired the Morris Thompson Memorial Golf Classic and the Alaska Federation of Natives convention planning committees and served on several other committees on behalf of Doyon.
+Sanford currently serves as a Board Member for Discover Denali, serves on the Alaska Native Education Parent Advisory Committee, and volunteers her time with youth sports.

 Sanford is an Upper Tanana Athabascan and was raised in Tok, Alaska.
 She resides in Fairbanks with her son, River.

 Lou Florence, President and CEO of Doyon Utilities, LLC.
 Florence has extensive utility experience in nuclear, coal, and natural gas energy.